 And according to Wikipedia:

-“The plant is one of the salicornia species being tested as biofuel crop as it is composed of 32% oil and being a halophyte can be irrigated with salt water”, which is much cheaper than freshwater.
+is composed of 32% oil and being a halophyte can be irrigated with salt water”, which is much cheaper than freshwater.

 More info about pickleweed is given here on the Aquarium of the Pacific site.

-The other cool thing we observed about pickleweed was its association with the parasitic plant Saltmarsh dodder or "Witch's Hair", Cuscuta salina
+The other cool thing we observed about pickleweed was its association with the parasitic plant Saltmarsh dodder or "Witch's Hair", Cuscuta salina.

 It's not silly-string, after all!